Dhruvrajsinh21/Kafka_POC/README.md

 # Kafka POC

-This is a Proof of Concept (POC) for integrating Apache Kafka with Streamlit to demonstrate real-time data streaming and here I created a producer which produces logs and through streamlit consumer app we can monitor the logs live.
+This is a Proof of Concept (POC) for integrating Apache Kafka with Streamlit to demonstrate real-time data streaming.
+In this setup, I created a producer that generates logs, and through the Streamlit consumer app, we can monitor the logs live.

 ## 1. Downloading and Setting Up Kafka